rebexnet/RebexTinySftpServer/README.md

 ======================

 A minimalist SFTP server for testing purposes.
-See [Tiny SFTP Server homepage](https://www.rebex.net/tiny-sftp-server/) for more information.
+See [Tiny SFTP Server homepage](https://www.rebex.net/tiny-sftp-server/) for more information and version history.

 ## Usage